-- If there is reach-ahead service or a local modification that needs to be reapplied, continue with step 7.2.4, "Update the Build Status Table" on page 35. - If there is no reach ahead service (the VMFAPPLY step indicated no additional PTF's have been applied) or local modifications to be reapplied, then all objects or parts have been built and received to the test build disks during the receive of the RSU.
+- If there is reach-ahead service or a local modification that needs to be reapplied, continue with step 7.2.4, "Update the Build Status Table" on page 36. - If there is no reach ahead service (the VMFAPPLY step indicated no additional PTF's have been applied) or local modifications to be reapplied, then all objects or parts have been built and received to the test build disks during the receive of the RSU.
 Installation of the RSU is complete.
 It is not necessary to do the build step since there will not be any objects or parts flagged to be built.
-Continue with step 7.3, "Optional Service Steps (depending on what was installed)" on page 39.
+Continue with step 7.3, "Test the New DirMaint Service" on page 40.